-Advocate for goals that teach technology skills.

-☐ Advocate for goals that provide community- and school-based work experiences.
+- □ Advocate for IEP goals that teach reading for understanding. - □ Advocate for goals that teach technology skills. - □ Advocate for goals that provide community- and school-based work experiences.

 2. Does your youth's SOP include work skills?
 How can you help?

-Make sure that your youth's SOP lists work skills s that he has mastered

-- ☐ Make sure that your youth's SOP includes work-related academic and interpersonal or soft skills that he has mastered (e.g., counting money, reading and following instructions, following directions from supervisors). - ☐ Consider including an updated resume with the SOP.
+- □ Make sure that your youth's SOP lists work skills that he has mastered. - Make sure that your youth's SOP includes work-related academic and interpersonal or soft skills that he has mastered (e.g., counting money, reading and following instructions, following directions from supervisors). - □ Consider including an updated resume with the SOP.